sdiv877/RFC-913/README.md

 > user user1
 !user1 logged in
 > stor new client
-ERROR: Specifier is not a file
+-Specifier is not a file
 > done
 +Closing connection